Prakhar-CCXXI/Machine-Learning-Models/README.md

 # Machine Learning Models
-Learning machine learning models and its implementations
+Learning machine learning models and its implementations just for fun